Senior Research Fellow in Energy Studies Institute (Energy Economics)

 - The specific area of work will depend on the priorities of the institute at any given point in time.
-In the near term, to support ongoing and expanding future research within the institute, the appointed candidate will be expected to take a lead role in developing techno-economic assessment and substantive cost-benefit analyses.
+In the near term, to support ongoing and expanding future research within the institute, the appointed candidate will be expected to take a lead role in the electricity market and/or carbon pricing analysis.

 Examples of areas where these might be applied include for example:

-- Techno-economic pathway analysis for emerging technologies (e.g. Hydrogen)
+- Techno-economic pathway analysis for emerging technologies (e.g., hydrogen, CCUS, electric vehicles).

-The above list is not exhaustive, moreover, at any given point in time the institute undertakes multiple project in parallel and opportunity will exist to participate in a variety of workstreams that align with your interests.
+- The above list is not exhaustive, moreover, at any given point in time the institute undertakes multiple projects in parallel and opportunities will exist to participate in a variety of workstreams that align with your interests.

-- Possess a PhD Degree in the field of economics/engineering economics or a closely related area.
+- Possess a PhD Degree in the field of economics or a closely related area.